mfinkle/llm-agents/tool_agent.md

 # Tool Agent

-The `tool_agent` is a Python script that implements a conversational agent with tool-calling capabilities and Chain of Thought reasoning.
+The `tool_agent` is a Python script that implements a conversational agent with tool-calling capabilities and "Reasoning & Action" (ReAct)reasoning strategy.
 It allows users to interact with an AI assistant that can access various tools or functions to help answer queries and solve tasks.

 ## How It Works